Effective Date: 2 April 2026

 How do we hold and secure your personal information?

 We store your personal information digitally (unless legally required to retain in hard copy format).
-All digital material is secured using password protected computers and databases.
-Any digital transfer of Personal Information is via secure channels such as HTTPS where possible and user passwords are encrypted using a one-way hash.
+All digital material is secured using password-protected computers and databases.
+We mandate use of an enterprise password manager to generate and securely store strong, unique passwords for all systems.
+Any digital transfer of Personal Information is via secure channels such as HTTPS where possible.
 Any database we manage is appropriately secured behind firewalls.

-Some of your data may potentially be stored overseas, most likely the United States, as well as the European Union, Great Britain and Asia, due to the use of third party services from businesses that originate in those countries.
-Where appropriate, QUIIP has agreements with its storage providers to keep all personal information they store secure, using reasonable and appropriate security methods.
+Some of your data may potentially be stored overseas, most likely the United States, as well as the European Union, Great Britain and Asia, due to the use of third-party services from businesses that originate in those countries.

 Our Data Breach Policy is a component of, and supports, our Privacy Policy.
 The Data Breach Policy explains how we will manage any loss or unauthorised access or disclosure of your personal information should it ever occur.
 We conduct regular audits of our compliance with this policy to ensure that our privacy framework is in line with industry best-practice.